funkyremi/vscode-google-translate/README.md

 1. Press `ALT+SHIFT+T`
 1. Select the output languages you want and enjoy 👍

+### Translate a line under cursor

+This feature appends a newline under the current one with translation

+1. Set cursor/cursors on line(s) to translate
+1. Select menu 'Translate line(s) under the cursor'
+1. Select the output languages you want and enjoy

 ## Keyboard shortcut

 If the keyboard shortcut doesn't work for you, you have two options: